kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Bot Service.md

 3. Go to [QnA Maker REST API V4.0](https://westus.dev.cognitive.microsoft.com/docs/services/5a93fcf85b4ccd136866eb37/operations/5ac266295b4ccd1554da75ff)
 4. Post your knowledge base using POST method and authorize the request using subscription key into **Ocp-Apim-Subscription-Key** box.

-You can also log in to [qnamaker.ai](https://www.qnamaker.ai/) and create the knowledge base by directly inserting questions and answers
+You can also log in to [qnamaker.ai](https://www.qnamaker.ai/) and create the knowledge base by directly inserting questions and answers.

 There are two pricing configurations you can choose from: